 Signs & Symptoms

-- Fluid, other than breast milk, from the nipple, especially if it’s bloody
+- Fluid (other than breast milk) from the nipple, especially if it is bloody.

-- Scaly, red, or swollen skin on the breast, nipple, or areola (the dark area of skin that is around the nipple)
+- Scaly, red, swollen, flaky, dry, or thickened skin on the breast, nipple, or areola (dark area of the skin around the nipple).

 - Dimples in the breast that look like the skin of an orange, called peau d’orange.